sebhildebrandt/ng-sparkline-seriesbar/README.md

-angular-sparkline-seriesbar
+ng-sparkline-seriesbar
 ================

-angular-sparkline-seriesbar is a angular directive, that represents a dynamic sparkline (type = bar).
+ng-sparkline-seriesbar is a angular directive, that represents a dynamic sparkline (type = bar).
 It is based on the [jquery.sparkline](http://omnipotent.net/jquery.sparkline) library.

   [![MIT license][license-img]][license-url]